 First, a large percentage of employers have already made plans to implement the new rule.
 Although it has been temporarily suspended, no requirements exist that employers cancel or reverse changes that they may have implemented.
 Where employers have given raises to ensure an employee earns more than the salary threshold, it would be bad for morale and potentially lead to contract violations if employers were to withdraw those raises.
 On the other hand, more flexibility may exist for employers who have not yet implemented the changes.
 The Texas ruling is not definitive, and it is not clear what steps the Department of Labor will take next in response.

-For more information, or if you have any questions concerning how the new ruling will affect you, or any other wage and hour questions, please contact the experienced Georgia FLSA attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you have any questions concerning how the new ruling will affect you, or any other wage and hour questions, please contact the experienced Georgia FLSA attorneys at Buckley Beal LLP for an immediate case evaluation.